NCSU-Libraries/ole-migrator-tools/README.md

 information about the data structure formats (generally, Maps) these Persistors expect.

-You will need to edit the configuration sample file  to at least provide proper connection information for your OLE database, and put all this logic together in your driver script.
-You can execute your driver script by running `gradle run`.
+Execute your driver script with `gradle run`.

 ### Logging Configuration